 IMPORTANT MUSEUMS IN COPENHAGEN

-Many of the museums in Copenhagen are up to international standards and they cover a vast part of both Danish and world history.
+Many of the museums in Copenhagen set the bar to international standards and cover a vast part of both Danish and world history.

 • The National Museum – the largest museum of cultural history and archaeology